derrickkhuynh/Smart-Lamp/README.md

 Utilizes an ESP32 MCU, a neopixel ring, TFT Display, and a capactive sensor of your choice.

-There are 3 different version of the code:
+There are 2 different version of the code:
-1. NoDisplay_TouchSensor.cpp  -> only lamp portion, includes a sparkfun capacitive touch sensor.
+1. NoDisplay.cpp -> only lamp portion
-2. NoDisplay_TouchLibrary.cpp -> only lamp portion, uses the CapacitiveSensor library.
-3. Display_TouchSensor.cpp    -> lamp +TFT display, includes a sparkfun capacitive touch sensor.
+2. Display.cpp   -> lamp +TFT display

 Display_TouchSensor.cpp is still a work in progress and the text locations, colors, etc. are still being edited You are free to change the display as you like.